Welcome to Smart Learning Tuition – Unlocking your child's future!

 During the Covid-19 pandemic of 2020, we began providing tuition through Zoom based online videoconferencing, with all materials posted in advance.
 This method of teaching proved to be extremely effective and our Grammar School results surpassed previous years, with many children also securing places at top Independent Schools with scholarships.
 During this time we also developed online testing capabilities which are now a vital part of our teaching toolkit.
 Based on this, in 2021 we took a decision to provide ALL lessons permanently online.
 The exception to this are mock exams.
 Mock exams for Years 5 and 6 will continue to be conducted in a hall environment to simulate real exam conditions.

 How can your child join Smart Learning Tuition?

-To register your interest in your child joining us for our Year 4 or Year 5 course, please first complete our New Enquiry form.
-We will then contact you to arrange a convenient time for your child to come and complete an assessment.
-All children joining our courses must first pass this assessment.
-If your child passes, we will then offer them a place on the appropriate course.
+To register your interest in your child joining us for either our Year 4 or Year 5 course, please first complete our New Enquiry form.
+We will then contact you to go through the enrolment process.